 Keep in mind that the expiration date is not the only indicator that establishes when we should stop using a skincare product.
 Any change in the texture, smell or color of the product may indicate that, due to some circumstance, it is in poor condition and that we should stop using it (or, otherwise, it may even be harmful to our skin).
 Sometimes, simply the sunlight can damage the most sensitive products, so we will always have to keep the cosmetic products in a cool, dry place where it does not receive direct sunlight.

 In this post I have tried to tell you in detail about the most relevant aspects to know how to correctly read the labels of cosmetic products.
-Now you know a little more about how we should read them, the different types of ingredients and those that may be beneficial or harmful you will be prepared to take any container of those you have at home and understand their composition better.
+Now you know a little more about how we should read them, the different types of ingredients and those that may be beneficial or potentially irritating you will be prepared to take any container of those you have at home and understand their composition better.

 If you have any questions about how to read the labels of cosmetic products or you want me to write a post about a specific topic do not hesitate to leave me a comment.